MicrosoftDocs/entra-docs/docs/architecture/deployment-plans.md

 ## Identity Governance and reporting

 [Microsoft Entra ID Governance](~/id-governance/identity-governance-overview.md) enables organizations to improve productivity, strengthen security and more easily meet compliance and regulatory requirements.
-You can use Microsoft Entra ID Governance to automatically ensure the right people have the right access to the right resources, with identity and access process automation, delegation to business groups, and increased visibility.
+Use Microsoft Entra ID Governance to ensure the right people have the right access to the right resources.
+Improve identity and access process automation, delegation to business groups, and increased visibility.
 Use the following list to learn about identity governance and reporting.
-Items in the list refer to Microsoft Entra.

 Learn more: